BUSHSAFE Survival Skills Courses

 3. Rescue

 Staying alive and then maximising your rescue opportunities, are two very different sets of actions.
 Knowing what items to use, how to go about using them, understanding when and how rescuers might be deployed, how characteristics such as your gender, age, intentions and 39 other individual characteristics will influence how search parties look for you, are critical in maximising your rescue chances.
-Also understanding how to re-orient and therefore self-rescue if you're lost, is an equally crucial skill.
+Also understanding how to re-orient and self-rescue if you're lost, is an equally crucial skill.

 4. Wilderness Living skills

 These are the living skills of indigenous peoples who subsisted on their lands for centuries.
 Skills such as foraging, traditional herbal and plant medicines, fire-making from hand drills, basket weaving, knapping to make primitive tools and weapons (spears, knives and stone blades), pottery, tanning hides, hand fishing and trap making.
 These skills take much practice, and require specialist knowledge of the environment, flora and fauna in every location.
-Skills like hand-drill fire making aren't much use however, if the right timber to construct the hand-drill isn't available in your geographic location.
+Skills like bow-drill fire making aren't much use however, if the right timber to construct the hand-drill isn't available in your geographic location.

 5. Bushcraft